 I’ve also noticed that a large majority of the clients I recruit for are open to candidates who have just started training in the field, as long as the passion and dedication are there.
 Especially in a field that is still gaining traction, the motto is often “hire character and train skill.”
 They’re aware that skills and knowledge can be taught, whereas initiative, character, personality, and emotional intelligence cannot.

-3. Find a Tribe
+3. Find a Community

-While you are getting an education and practicing within the field of Integrative and Functional Medicine, it is imperative that you find a tribe.
+While you are getting an education and practicing within the field of Integrative and Functional Medicine, it is imperative that you find a community.
 While the recognition and acceptance of this field within the traditional medical community as a whole is growing, there still tends to be a great deal of skepticism around Functional Medicine.
 This can lead to a feeling of isolation in a conventional healthcare setting.
 To combat this, it is important that we strengthen ourselves as a community and come together in order to bring power to our movement.
-Success within the Integrative and Functional Medicine field requires the interconnectedness of a tribe to fully grow and prosper.
+Success within the Integrative and Functional Medicine field requires the interconnectedness of a community to fully grow and prosper.
 Connecting yourself with others in the Integrative and Functional Medicine realm will not only help bring power to the movement, but it will also help you grow your skills as a practitioner and assist you in your career.
 You can do this via social media, conferences, and networking events like Functional Forum Meetups.
-For more information on finding your tribe, click here.
+For more information on finding your community, click here.

 4. Find a Job